NeblioTeam/neblio-api-lib-go/docs/NTP1Api.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **GetTokenMetadataOfUtxo**
-> GetTokenMetadataResponse GetTokenMetadataOfUtxo(ctx, tokenid, utxo)
+> GetTokenMetadataResponse GetTokenMetadataOfUtxo(ctx, tokenid, utxo, optional)
 Get UTXO Metadata of Token

 Returns the metadata associated with a token for that specific utxo instead of the issuance transaction.